|Maison Vignoble||Self Catering||Saturday||2||4||2|

-	In the six seasons of running Maison Vignoble as a Gite, visitors of all ages have enjoyed a comfortable holiday here.
+In the seven seasons of running Maison Vignoble as a Gite, visitors of all ages have enjoyed a comfortable holiday here.
 The downstairs bedroom is easily accessible, and the vineyard offers a vast space for children to enjoy.
 However, due to the age of the building and narrow doorway, regretfully the cottage is not suitable for wheelchair users.

 An Iron and ironing board is provided, as is bed linen, and bath and hand towels can be provided for a small surcharge of £3.00 per person.

 The owner will meet you on arrival at Maison Vignoble and there is a handbook in the cottage which details everything you need to know for your stay as well as a selection of tourist leaflets and walking trail maps.

 I bought Maison Vignoble in May 2012 and have run the Gite for the past 7 years; when I welcomed my first guests in Spring 2013, I couldn't have envisaged how popular the cottage would prove to be!
 Without doubt the most rewarding aspect has been seeing guests thoroughly enjoy their stay, exploring the area and stunning local countryside as much as I do.
 I am 20 mins away from the cottage (but close enough should you need assistance), and am happy to recommend places to visit, restaurants etc.